nhsuk/manage-vaccinations-in-schools/README.md

 You should set it to `enabled: false` when you're done testing Notify locally, because it's easier to work offline without it.

+### Reply-To

+GOVUK Notify can store reply-to email addresses and use them when sending mail.
+Once you've added the reply-to email in GOVUK Notify, get the UUID and add it to the team.

 ## Licence

 [MIT](LICENCE).